sujaykumarmag/iasnlp/README.md

 - [x] Include Finetuning Code
 - [x] Enhance documentation with more detailed explanations (report in `IASNLP_Project_report.pdf`)
-- [ ] Add support for GPU training (MPS Not available in TorchDrug)
+- [ ] Add support for GPU training (MPS for mac and cuda for Nvidia)
 - [ ] Research on SSA Attention Method